Decoding Common Water Billing Charges and Hidden Fees

 Step 4: Monitor Your Usage Patterns: If your bill suddenly spikes, consider if your household’s water consumption has genuinely increased.
 Look for leaks, changes in daily habits, or new appliances that might be using more water.
 This helps determine if the increase is due to usage or a billing error.

-While possible, a sudden increase could also be due to a hidden leak within your property, a change in tariff rates, or an estimated reading that’s been adjusted.
+Misconception: A sudden bill increase means I am being overcharged.
+Correction: While possible, a sudden increase could also be due to a hidden leak within your property, a change in tariff rates, or an estimated reading that has been adjusted.
+It is not always an overcharge.

 What If You Dispute a Charge?